ntn888/zephyr-guide/src/chapter_2.md

 thread2
 ```

 You may note that the board you're using has several uart peripherals (eg. uart1, uart2).
-The default one that's used is defined in you boards dts file.
-It's defined as ```zephyr,console```In our case it's the uart2.
+The default one that's used is defined in your board's dts file.
+It's defined as ```zephyr,console```.
+In our case it's the uart2.